sixtysixx/hurtsir/index.md

 # UNOFFICIAL SirHurt Troubleshooting Guide

-This guide provides comprehensive steps to resolve common issues with SirHurt injection and execution.
-PLEASE read the guide and follow step by step (dont just fucking skim through it)
+This guide provides comprehensive steps to resolve common issues with SirHurt injection and execution. **PLEASE read the guide and follow it step by step (DONT just fucking skim through it)**

 ---